-2.1.2 Shibboleth 1.3
+2 1 1 Shibboleth 1 3

-At the end of June 2010, the Shibboleth 1.3 software became unsupported by the Shibboleth project.
-Because this means that no security updates will be available from that time, this should be regarded as the effective end of life date for this version of the software.
+At the end of June 2010, the Shibboleth 1.3 software became unsupported by the Shibboleth project.4 Because this means that no security updates will be available from that time, this should be regarded as the effective end of life date for this version of the software.

-We strongly recommend against the use of Shibboleth 1.3 for new deployments.
+We strongly recommend against the use of Shibboleth 1.3 for new deployments, and it is no longer supported by the UK federation helpdesk.

 In addition, any members still using Shibboleth 1.3 are recommended to upgrade to version 2.X as soon as possible.
-Not doing this exposes a site to
+Not doing this exposes a site to a risk of compromise should a security vulnerability be discovered in Shibboleth 1.3.